-Principal activities
+Principal Activities

-The principal activity of the Company during the year was that of property investment.
+The principal activity of the company during the year was property investment.

-Business review and future developments
+Business review

 The directors are satisfied with the financial position of the company at the year end.
-The results for the year are shown in the statement of comprehensive income on page 7.

-The directors do not expect there to be significant future developments which could adversely impact the business, however, notice should be taken of the potential legislative changes disclosed in the critical accounting estimates and assumptions section of note 1.9.
+The directors do not expect there to be significant future developments which could adversely impact the business, however, notice should be taken of the potential legislative changes disclosed in the critical accounting estimates and assumptions section of note 1.8.